 Do you feel soreness in your joints or muscles?
 Can you tell the difference?
 Before you start treating it, you want to know whether what you are feeling is joint soreness or muscle soreness.
 You may believe you know which one it is, but it can be trickier to differentiate the two than you may realize.
 When you correctly diagnose what kind of soreness you have, you will be able to treat it more effectively.

-We will go over what is joint soreness and muscle soreness, how you can differentiate the two, and what you can do to relieve them.
+We will go over what joint and muscle soreness are, how you can differentiate the two, and what you can do to relieve them.